The Critical Risks of Fentanyl Poisoning – It’s Killing Kids

 The fentanyl poisoning crisis is just that, and it’s getting worse every day.

 Whether you’ve heard mention of the rise of deaths due to fentanyl on the news or not, it’s very unlikely your kids are aware.
 A recently released article details the increase in unintentional drug overdoses that has “led to 200,000 years of lost life for US preteens and teens who died between 2015 and 2019, study shows.”
 These are staggering numbers and that’s only a 4-year period.

 Now is the right time, no matter how young or old your kids are.

 We’re realistic.
-We understand that most kids (teenagers especially) don’t want to sit down with their parents and watch a public service announcement.
+We understand that most kids (teenagers especially) don’t want to sit down with their parents and watch a drug prevention video.
 That’s putting it lightly.
-That’s why we recommend committing to sharing the new documentary short film, Dead on Arrival, with them.
+That’s why we recommend committing to sharing the this 6-minute life-saving video on the dangers of fentanyl with them.
 It’s a short film about fentanyl’s deadly role in the U.S. illicit drug market created for a youth audience – watch it here.

 In addition to the suffering and pain that fentanyl has brought to families and neighborhoods, the film is also a primer on what makes this epidemic so deadly and pervasive.
 It looks at the manufacture, counterfeiting, marketing, and distribution process that allows fentanyl to sneak into anyone’s home.

-We know how hard it can be to keep kids’ attention for 20 minutes, so we’ve released a powerful, short (6-minute) version of Dead On Arrival.
+We know how hard it can be to keep kids’ attention for 20 minutes, so in collaboration with the filmmaker, we released a powerful, short (6-minute) version for a youth audience.